stevearc/stevearc.github.io/_posts/2011-12-30-code-snippets.md

 Battlecode is unlike optimizing for real life, because performance is measured differently.
 Your algorithm isn't timed based on how fast it runs, but on how much bytecode it compiles into.
-This means that if you can do a O(n) calculation in O(1) bytecode, that is super helpful and can be abused to no end.
+This means that if you can do a O(n) calculation in O(1) bytecode, that can and should be abused heavily.

 ## Utility functions

 As you may know, the devs assign a standard bytecode cost to objects and functions in `java.util` and other standard java libraries.
 DON'T USE THEM.
-It's wayyyy more expensive to use ArrayList than it is to hack your own.
+It's way more expensive to use ArrayList than it is to hack your own.
 ArrayLists are carefully crafted to be the general solution for any possible way that you would want to use a list of objects.
 Are you really going to use all of them?
 No. It would be convenient to be able to just use an ArrayList instead of